FocusedFault/EnemiesPlus/README.md

 # Enemies Plus

+# Score will be maintaining the mod from now on, check it out here https://thunderstore.io/package/score/EnemiesPlusPlus/

 ## Enemy Changes

 - Beetle Family - The debuff BeetleJuice is now stackable, lasting 5 seconds, and each stack applied resets the timer of previous stacks.